-Cazinc Ltd (“Cazinc Digital”, “Cazinc”, “we”) respects your privacy as a visitor to this site and as one of our clients, and recognises the need for transparency with regard to what information we collect and the importance of providing tools designed to help you mange your personal information (we often build these tools for our clients).
+Cazinc Ltd (“Cazinc Digital”, “Cazinc”, “we”) respects your privacy as a visitor to our website and as one of our clients, and recognises the need for transparency with regard to what information we collect and the importance of providing tools designed to help you manage your personal information — in fact we often build these tools for our clients.
 This policy sets out what personal information we collect and how we use it.

 Yes, we are a Data Controller

-We are a data controller for the purposes of data protection legislation such as the GDPR in respect of the personal information that we hold about you.
+We are a data controller for the purposes of data protection legislation such as the GDPR in respect of the personal information that we hold about you and, if applicable, your clients.
 If you have any questions, comments or requests regarding your personal information you can contact us by post at FAO Data Protection Officer, 13/1 Spottiswoode Road, Edinburgh, EH9 1BH, by email at info AT cazinc.co.uk or by ringing us on 0131 202 6499.

 If you are unhappy with how we handle your personal information, you can contact us and / or notify the Information Commissioner’s Office (ICO) by calling their helpline on 0303 123 1113.

 “Personal information” relates to a living individual who can be identified from that information, either by that single piece of information or by combining it with another piece of information that we hold or might hold in the future.
 Personal information could include things like your name, address, email address or internet protocol (IP) address.
 For the purposes of our working relationship with you, this may also include details of your employment and organisation.

 How and why we collect your personal information

 The type of personal information we collect depends on the relationship that you have with us.